Joe Biden 1988 presidential campaign: Background

-Status among candidates

-Biden was initially considered one of the potentially strongest candidates as campaigning began in 1987.
+Biden was initially considered one of the strongest Democratic presidential candidates as campaigning began in 1987.
 This was because of his image as a political moderate, his speaking ability on the stump (rated second only to that of Jesse Jackson), his appeal to Baby Boomers, his high-profile position as chair of the Senate Judiciary Committee, looming for the Robert Bork confirmation hearings, and his fundraising appeal—his $1.7 million raised in the first quarter of 1987 was more than any other candidate.
 By the end of April he had raised $2 million, using not just contributions from Delaware but also establishing a base of support among young professionals and Jewish voters in a number of urban- and suburban-oriented states.
 He had no campaign debt, and Fortune magazine termed his "most impressive start" a "surprise".

 When the campaign began, former Senator Gary Hart, who had made a strong nomination run four years earlier, was considered the clear front-runner.
 Indeed, The Wall Street Journal referred to the eight-person Democratic field as "Snow White and the Seven Dwarfs".
 However, Hart then withdrew from the race in May 1987, following revelations of his friendship with Donna Rice.

 Despite this, Biden did not see a rise in his poll numbers immediately after the Hart withdrawal, and was particularly stagnant in polls for the Iowa caucuses.
 Nevertheless, Biden had confidence that he could prevail; on the eve of his announcement, he said: "I'm going to win this thing.
 I really am.
 I just know it, I can feel it in my fingertips."
 Some political professionals saw Biden as believing that he could simply will himself to win the race, but his continued ability to raise campaign funds gave him credibility as a candidate.
 However, later reports suggest that up until his announcement, Biden was actually unsure whether he wanted to run at all, and it took the urging of his wife Jill Biden to convince him to go forward.